holmesal/react-native-firebase/README.md

 At that point, a mirror reference is created on the objective-c side (if it doesn't already exist) and

-## Progress

-None to speak of.
-I made an xcode project though!

 ## Good first tasks
 (link to issues here)
 * Add unit tests to ensure parity with the official react JS lib